segment-integrations/analytics-swift-nielsen-dcr/README.md

                     .trackApplicationLifecycleEvents(true))
 analytics.add(plugin: NielsenDCRDestination())
 ```
-Your events will now be given Nielsen-DCR session data and start flowing to Nielsen-DCR via Cloud Mode.
+Your events will now be given Nielsen-DCR session data and start flowing to Nielsen-DCR via Device Mode.

 ## Support